-In addition to all the help you’ll be receiving from villagers, you are given two other tools to aid you in your fight: arrows and powder kegs.
-Arrows cannot be obtained until a few levels in when you’re able to build a fletcher, which is the construct that provides both you and the villagers with a bow and arrows.
+In addition to all the help you'll be receiving from villagers, you are given two other tools to aid you in your fight: arrows and powder kegs.
+Arrows cannot be obtained until a few levels in when you're able to build a fletcher, which is the construct that provides both you and the villagers with a bow and arrows.
 But from the very beginning of the game, powder kegs are by your side.
 And trust me, powder kegs are your best friends.
-Set them near an entrance as a trap or even drop them as you fight, powder kegs have infinite value throughout the entire game.
-Powder kegs do a great deal of damage and can be used to either take out a group of enemies, or assist you in taking down one big enemy.
+Set them near an entrance as a trap or even drop them as you fight; powder kegs have infinite value throughout the entire game.
+Powder kegs do a great deal of damage and can be used to either take out a group of enemies or assist you in taking down one big enemy.
 The only drawback to powder kegs is that they take a while to replenish so players should try to use them sparingly.
-The bow and arrows is also useful but significantly less so than the powder kegs, as you progress throughout the game a lot of enemies tend to have a resistance to the arrows due to their armor and shields.
-That resistance pretty much makes fletchers and archer towers useless throughout the later half of the game.
+The bow and arrows are also useful but significantly less so than the powder kegs; as you progress throughout the game a lot of enemies tend to have resistance to the arrows due to their armor and shields.
+That resistance pretty much makes fletcher and archer towers useless throughout the later half of the game.

-In addition to the main game-play, there are a good amount of achievements for players to complete as well as trying levels on the hardest difficulty if you’re feeling up to it.
+In addition to the main game-play, there are a good amount of achievements for players to complete as well as trying levels on the hardest difficulty if you're feeling up to it.
 I sometimes even died on the normal difficulty setting without having set up a Rebirth Shrine.
-Trust me, you’ll need those.
+Trust me; you'll need those.